Vishwanath-Desai/MealDB_explorer/README.md

 Notes
 - Backend caches API responses in-memory using an LRU cache.
 Configure with the `.env` values.
 - The app uses TheMealDB test key `1` by default.

-If you'd like, I can also add a root `package.json` with a `concurrently` script to start both servers together.